 The Fernald Preserve, Ohio, Site offers a variety of public programs, privately scheduled programs/speakers, and meeting spaces, in addition to regular visitors center hours, trails, and wildlife viewing areas.
 Meeting spaces and site-related nature, environmental science, and history programs are available year round.

-There are still winter birds to be found on hickory trail this time of year, so join us on this pleasant 3-mile hike.
-This hike covers unpaved and sometimes uneven ground, so participants are encouraged to wear sturdy footwear.The Community Meeting Room, Resource Room, and outdoor Program Shelter were designed to be used by the public when they are not in use by Fernald Preserve staff.
+Come explore the preserve as we try and find some breeding birds.
+Henslow’s Sparrows, Prairie Warblers, and many more birds will be the target of this 2-3 mile walk.
+This hike will cover unpaved and sometimes uneven trails, so sturdy shoes are a must.The Community Meeting Room, Resource Room, and outdoor Program Shelter were designed to be used by the public when they are not in use by Fernald Preserve staff.
 These facilities are available free of charge for noncommercial use by organized groups.

 Seating capacity for the Community Meeting Room is 120 for theater seating and 80 for conference seating.